HasarinduPerera/dqn-banana-env/README.md

 The task is episodic, and to consider the environment solved, the agent must achieve an average score of +13 over 100 consecutive episodes.

-The project has been tested with Python 3.6.0 using the following dependencies:

-- PyTorch 1.4.0
-- Unityagents 0.4.0

 ## Getting Started